Colophon

 • Vanilla JavaScript.
 Modern JS is so nice these days.
 Plus, you can skip the build/bundle process with ES Modules.
 The performance is unbeatable too.

-• SASS for styling.
+• CSS/SASS.
 I’ve used SASS for a long time.
 When I first created this site, many modern features either didn’t exist or had little browser support.
 At the time, SASS gave me what I needed: variables, functions, mixins, and the ability to easily manage colors.
-It’s still good, but I’m trying to rely more on native CSS.
+It’s still good, but I’m trying to rely less on SASS and more on modern CSS.

 Accessibility